histogrammar/histogrammar-docs/tutorials/python-hgwatch/index.md

 flushes with an end of line character ("\n").
 ```

+(Version 0.7; later versions may have more options.)

 ### Simple example

 Open two terminals in the same directory and type the following into one of them: